jacobtread/jacobtread.com/src/content/projects/malduino-w-firmware.md

   ]
 ---

-A custom fork of the Malduino Wireless Bad-USB firmware with a more modern embedded website which has a nice SPA which uses the Svelte frontend framework.
+This is a custom fork of the Malduino Wireless Bad-USB firmware with a more modern embedded website which has a nice SPA which uses the Svelte frontend framework.